What is Depression?

 Causes of Depression:

-Depression can be caused by a combination of biological, genetic, environmental and psychological factors.
+Depression can be caused by a combination of biological, genetic, environmental, and psychological factors.
 Magnetic Resonance Imaging (MRI) has proven that the brain of a person with depression appears different in comparison to that of an individual who has never had depression.
 The regions of the brain that are involved in thinking, sleep, mood, behavior, and appetite do not seem to work normally.
-There has been a suggestion that neurotransmitters which are crucial chemicals involved in brain cell communication become out of balance.
-With this being said, we should keep in mind that this imaging technology has not exposed why the depression came about.
+There has been a suggestion that neurotransmitters, which are crucial chemicals involved in brain cell communication, become out of balance.
+With this being said, we should keep in mind that this imaging technology has not exposed the cause of depression.